 Any parent considering entering a voluntary agreement with DHHS should obtain advice from a lawyer who is experienced in dealing with Children’s Court matters (see How legal aid can help, and Legal services that can help).

-Under the CYF Act (s 182) the professionals mandated to report suspected child abuse are doctors, midwives, nurses, teachers (including principals and early childhood teachers) and police officers.
+Under the CYF Act (s 182) the professionals mandated to report suspected child abuse are doctors, midwives, nurses, teachers (including principals and early childhood teachers), childcare proprietors, childcare workers with post-secondary qualifications, registered psychologists, youth justice officers, youth parole officers, out-of-home-care workers, youth justice custodial workers and police officers.
 Further classes of professionals may be added to the list of mandatory reporters.
 DHHS can provide an up-to-date list of professions.

 Under the CYF Act (ss 228–239), the DHHS can apply for an order to investigate whether a child needs protection.
 An application can be made without notice with the leave of the court.
 An order can last for up to 10 days if obtained without notice and for up to 21 days if obtained with notice.
 An order may authorise a child’s parents to be interviewed or for a child to be medically examined.
 The results of the procedure must be submitted to the court.
-In practice, the DHHS has not used these provisions.
+In practice, the DHHS uses these provisions very rarely.